 The Half Hollow Hills Library in the Suffolk County Library system announced its intention to celebrate Columbus Day on October 7, 2019 with a children's activity called, "Columbus Day Discovery".

-We believe it's time to undiscover the myth of Columbus and instead honor the rich, cultural lives and resilient survival of the Indigenous People of Paumanok (Long Island).
+We believe it's time to undiscover the myth of Columbus and instead honor the rich, cultural lives and resilient survival of the Indigenous People of Paumanauke (Long Island).
 Locally, this encourages renewal of respectful relationship with local Indigenous People like the Shinnecock and Unkechaug nations and allows for non-Natives to learn something of the rich Indigenous history and present day culture of the place they live now.

-Let's send the myth of Columbus off into the sunset once and for all, and instead honor the rising of Paumanok's Indigenous peoples on Indigenous People's Day!
+Let's send the myth of Columbus off into the sunset once and for all, and instead honor the rising of Paumanauke's Indigenous peoples on Indigenous People's Day!
 Sign this petition to indicate your support of stopping the Columbus Day activities at Half Hollows Hill Library and honoring Indigenous People's Day instead.

 See more at undiscovercolumbus.wordpress.com

 Contact us at: firstname.lastname@example.org